Wednesday – May 28, 2025

 10:30 a.m. – 11:45 a.m.

-Cities & Counties Working Together to Provide Efficient Transportation
+Cities and Counties Working Together to Provide Efficient Transportation Systems

 As transportation challenges grow in complexity, collaboration between cities and counties is more important than ever.
-This seminar will explore strategies for fostering intergovernmental partnerships to improve infrastructure, enhance mobility, and address congestion.
-Participants will hear from colleagues on a regional initiative that includes 39 cities, 3 special districts and a county in developing policy frameworks that support coordinated planning.
+This session will explore strategies for fostering intergovernmental partnerships to improve infrastructure, enhance mobility, and address congestion.
+Participants will hear from colleagues on a regional initiative that includes 39 cities, three special districts, and one county in developing policy frameworks that support coordinated planning.
 Through interactive discussions, attendees will gain practical insights into overcoming jurisdictional barriers and developing innovative solutions that benefit entire communities.
-Whether you’re a city or county official or transportation professional, this seminar will provide valuable tools for building a more connected and efficient transportation system.
+Whether you’re a city or county official or transportation professional, this session will provide valuable tools for building a more connected and efficient transportation system.

 10:30 a.m. – 11:45 a.m.